Is Tug-of-War Bad for Dogs?

 Tug-of-War to Build a Stronger Connection

-Playing tug-of-war is a dog and owner interactive game not just for sports dogs!
-That alone is going to help you build a stronger connection.
+Playing tug-of-war is an interactive game between dog and owner, not just for sports dogs!
+That alone will help you build a stronger connection.

 Most dogs play keep away, and then the owner chases and nags the dog to return the toy.
 We want to change that dynamic and teach the dog that PLAYING WITH YOU and the toy IS WAY MORE FUN!
 This will help the dog choose to bring the toy to you to play together!